 Figure 1.
-Schematic drawing of the experimental arrangement (electronic circuit) (A) and the electroporator chamber (B)
+Schematic drawing of (A) the experimental arrangement (electronic circuit) and (B) the electroporator chamber.

-7.1.3.3.2 Total specific energy and the Heat Transfer Model: To figure out the possibility of a thermal effect on the results, energy balance and heat transfer analysis were performed to find the temperature distribution during the PEF treatment.
-The measurements were done for the highest conductive sample (1050 µS cm-1).
+4.3 Total specific energy and the heat transfer model: To investigate the possible thermal effects on the results, energy balance and heat transfer analyses were performed to find the temperature distribution during the PEF treatment.
+Measurements were taken for the highest conductive sample (1050 µS cm-1).
 The current and electrode potential were measured during the PEF treatment.
-The measured current and potential are shown in Figure 2A.
-The total specific energy (WT) was calculated using Equation 1 and 2.
-The W is the integral over time of the recorded pulse shape of voltage and current that was measured on the treatment chamber during the pulse (τ).
+The current and potential measurements are shown in Figure 2A.
+The total specific energy (WT) was calculated using Eqs.
+10 and 11.
+The W is the integral over time of the recorded pulse shape of voltage and current that was measured in the treatment chamber during the pulse (τ).